1,500 Calorie Meal Plan Template for Coaches

 Adjust every 2–4 weeks based on results

-If weight loss stalls for more than 2 weeks, drop 100–200 kcal by reducing the snack or adjusting portion sizes.
-If the client reports low energy or excessive hunger, bump up 100 kcal or increase fat slightly.
-The plan evolves with the client.
+If weight loss stalls for more than 2 weeks, drop 100–200 kcal by removing the milk in peanut butter toast or trimming the rice in the fish blanquette.
+If the client reports low energy or excessive hunger, bump up 100 kcal or increase fat in Cycle B. The plan evolves with the client.
+New recipes every 3–4 weeks at the same macro target prevents eating fatigue.

 Common Mistakes at 1,500 Calories